The Impact of Environmental Factors on Brain Health and Ageing

 One aspect to consider is the antioxidant effects of certain nutrients found in fruits, vegetables, whole grains, nuts and seeds.
 Antioxidants are crucial for neutralising harmful free radicals that cause oxidative stress, a major contributor to age-related cognitive decline.

-For example, found in almonds or spinach has been shown to protect neurons from damage caused by oxidative stress, while omega-3 fatty acids present in fish or walnuts aid in reducing inflammation associated with neurodegenerative diseases like Alzheimer’s.
+For example, vitamin E found in almonds or spinach has been shown to protect neurons from damage caused by oxidative stress, while omega-3 fatty acids present in fish or walnuts aid in reducing inflammation associated with neurodegenerative diseases like Alzheimer’s.

 In addition to these individual nutrients, interdisciplinary research demonstrates that specific dietary patterns such as the Mediterranean diet or DASH (Dietary Approaches to Stop Hypertension) have been linked with better cognitive outcomes due to their focus on whole foods packed with diverse nutrients.